GautamMahli08/Intergrated_Gemini_AI_Nodejs/Readme.md

 🚀 Instructions to Run the Project <br>

-1️⃣ Get Your Gemini API Key <br>
-Before running the project, create your own API key:<br>
+1️⃣ Get Your Gemini API Key Before running the project, create your own API key:<br>
-👉 Visit: Google AI Studio
+👉 Visit: Google AI Studio <br>
-👉 Generate an API key.
+👉 Generate an API key.<br>
-👉 Copy the key and paste it into the .env file (without quotes).
+👉 Copy the key and paste it into the .env file (without quotes).<br>

-GOOGLE_GEMINI_API_KEY=your_api_key_here
+GOOGLE_GEMINI_API_KEY=your_api_key_here<br>
-🛑 Note: Do NOT use quotes around the API key.
+🛑 Note: Do NOT use quotes around the API key.<br>

-2️⃣ Install Dependencies
+2️⃣ Install Dependencies <br>
-Run the following commands in VS Code terminal (or any terminal):
+Run the following commands in VS Code terminal (or any terminal):<br>

-npm init -y   # Initialize Node.js project (if not already done) npm install axios   # Install Axios for API requests npm install @google/generative-ai dotenv   # Install Google AI SDK and dotenv ✅ Final Setup Checklist
+npm init -y   # Initialize Node.js project (if not already done) <br>
+npm install axios   # Install Axios for API requests <br>
+npm install @google/generative-ai dotenv   # Install Google AI SDK and dotenv <br>
+✅ Final Setup Checklist <br>
-✔️ Ensure .env is correctly formatted (no quotes around the API key).
+✔️ Ensure .env is correctly formatted (no quotes around the API key). <br>
-✔️ All required dependencies are installed using npm install.
+✔️ All required dependencies are installed using npm install. <br>
-✔️ Run your JavaScript file using: node your_script.js
+✔️ Run your JavaScript file using: <br>
+node your_script.js<br>

-📌 Notes
+📌 Notes <br>
-Do not expose your API key in public repositories.
+Do not expose your API key in public repositories. <br>
-If you get an authentication error, recheck your .env file and restart the terminal.
+If you get an authentication error, recheck your .env file and restart the terminal. <br>